nsorvino/CreateShare-Website/README.md

 npm run build
 ```

-The optimized HTML, CSS, JavaScript, and referenced assets will be placed in `dist/`.
-Deploy the entire `dist/` folder contents to your hosting provider.

----
+`dist/` will contain hashed JS, CSS, and assets.
+Deploy that folder to your static host (Netlify, Vercel, GitHub Pages, etc.).
+The `/mission` route works because the build uses client-side routing—configure your host to serve `index.html` for unknown paths.

 ## Next Steps

-- Swap in production download links and social URLs.
-- Extend the footer or hero with additional content blocks as the product evolves.
+- Add real copy to `Mission.tsx` and replace placeholder social/app links with production URLs.
+- Install analytics or tracking scripts in `index.html` or via Squarespace injections.
+- After updating copy, re-run `npm run build` to refresh the `dist/` bundle before redeploying.